bitcoinops/bitcoinops.github.io/README.md

     source ~/.rvm/scripts/rvm

-**Install Ruby 2.5.1**
+**Install Ruby**

-To install Ruby 2.5.1, simply run this command:
+To install Ruby 2.6.4, simply run this command:

-    rvm install 2.5.1
+    rvm install 2.6.4

 Sometimes this will find a pre-compiled Ruby package for your Linux distribution, but sometimes it will need to compile Ruby from scratch (which takes about 15 minutes).

-After Ruby 2.5.1 is installed, make it your default Ruby:
+After Ruby 2.6.4 is installed, make it your default Ruby:

-    rvm alias create default ruby-2.5.1
+    rvm alias create default ruby-2.6.4

 And tell your system to use it: